-The Utkarsh program has both teacher and classroom components.
-At the classroom level, content is provided to offer remedial skills in the first part of the program, successively progressing to grade level content.
-Existing teachers receive training, materials, and support to implement the program in their 9th grade classrooms.
+The Utkarsh programme has both teacher and classroom components.
+At the classroom level, content is provided to offer remedial skills in the first part of the programme, successively progressing to grade level content.
+Existing teachers receive training, materials, and support to implement the programme in their Class 9 classrooms.

-From the outset, the program uses existing government employees.
-Transform Trust (TT) trains district-level teams of Master Trainers.
-Master Trainers then provide training and support to existing grade 9 teachers and principals from program schools during a one-week training centered around the teacher implementation guide and how to incorporate Utkarsh subject-specific handbooks into an effective teaching practice.
+From the outset, the programme uses existing government employees.
+The Transform Trust trains district-level teams of Master Trainers.
+Master Trainers then provide training and support to existing Class 9 teachers and headmasters from programme schools during a one-week training centered around the teacher implementation guide and how to incorporate Utkarsh subject-specific handbooks into an effective teaching practice.
 Teachers and students receive these handbooks for each subject.
-TT provides technical and financial assistance for the program and partners with the government to maintain quality.
+The Transform Trust provides technical and financial assistance for the programme and partners with the government to maintain quality.

-Classroom teachers return to their schools and implement the program.
+Classroom teachers return to their schools and implement the programme.
 First, to establish existing learning levels, teachers conduct and grade levelling tests for all their students.
 The exams cover Odia (the local language), English, science, and mathematics.
 Second, teachers assign students an effective grade level based on test scores and teacher input.
-Finally, students engage with the Utkarsh program at the relevant time for their learning level.
+Finally, students engage with the Utkarsh programme at the relevant time for their learning level.

-The lowest level learners, those who test at the 5th-grade level or below, participate in Foundation Camp (FC) near the start of the school year.
-In FC, students receive four hours of remedial instruction every day over 18 instructional days.
-Students who perform above the grade 5 level participate in alternative self-learning activities during the remedial classes.
+The lowest level learners, those who test at the Class 5 level or below, participate in Foundation Camp near the start of the school year.
+In the Foundation Camp, students receive four hours of remedial instruction every day over 18 instructional days.
+Students who perform above the Class 5 level participate in alternative self-learning activities during the remedial classes.

-Once students complete FC they are combined with students assessed to be at learning levels between grade 6 and 8 for the Supported Learning Phase (SLP).
-During SLP, students receive three hours of remedial teaching each day for 45 instructional days.
+Once students complete the Foundation Camp, they are combined with students assessed to be at learning levels between Class 6 and 8 for the Supported Learning Phase.
+During this phase, students receive three hours of remedial teaching each day for 45 instructional days.
 Students at grade level continue with self-learning activities.

-The final phase of the program is Consolidation Camp (CC), which is intended to prepare all students for the transition to grade 10 and the grade 10 board exam.
-This phase involves 18 hours of grade 9 material over six days.
-At the end of the CC phase, teachers again assess all students on their learning through levelling tests.
+The final phase of the programme is the Consolidation Camp, which is intended to prepare all students for the transition to Class 10 and the Class 10 board examination.
+This phase involves 18 hours of Class 9 material over six days.
+At the end of the Consolidation Camp phase, teachers again assess all students on their learning through levelling tests.

-The pilot study provided valuable insights for designing the broader rollout and evaluation of the program.
+The pilot study provided valuable insights for designing the broader rollout and evaluation of the programme.
 In our pilot phase, we evaluated the feasibility of conducting and evaluating the Utkarsh model in government schools.